-This could be because you’re not getting enough sleep, but it may also be due to poor circulation in the eye region or an unbalanced diet in general.
-One technique that never fails is to sit in a comfortable position and look up without moving your head, just raising your eyes to the ceiling.
+This could be because you’re not getting enough sleep.
+However, it may also be due to poor circulation in the eye region or an unbalanced diet in general.
+One technique that never fails is to sit in a comfortable position and look up without moving your head; just look up to the ceiling.

-Close your eyes several times without changing the direction you are looking.
+Close your eyes several times without changing the direction you’re looking to.
 This helps blood circulate better throughout your eye tissues, giving you more energy.
 But don’t forget to also add fresh vegetables and water to your diet.

-We’re not talking about what happens when you cry (be it from chopping onions, watching a sad movie, or an emotional response to something else).
-When your eyelids are unexpectedly swollen it could be due to a kidney malfunction, or that you’re working your kidneys too hard.
+We’re not talking about what happens when you cry (be it from chopping onions, watching a sad movie or an emotional response to something else).
+When your eyelids are unexpectedly swollen, it could be due to a kidney malfunction.

 Red and watery eyes